weslleyolli/Project_Web_Rest_Frontend/README.md

 ## 💭 About

 <a id="#ancora1"></a>
-This is a repository for publish our project, this repository contains a FrontEnd Rest Project
+This is a repository for publish our project, this repository contains a FrontEnd Rest Project.

+**OBS1:
+Bug: Por algum motivo que não consegui resolver, a rota de criar usuário e a rota home só carregam após apertar o F5 ou digitar direto no navegador (A HOME NÃO PQ TEM PROTEÇÃO DE LOGIN)**

+**OBS2:
+Funcionário só cria um, cliente são inúmeros**

 ## 🧪 Technologies